devgateway/www.developmentgateway.org/_posts/2014-10-02-harnessing-the-data-revolution.md

 created: 1412258733
 old_path: news/harnessing-data-revolution
 title: Harnessing the data revolution
-lede: What will it take to transform data and technology into improved development outcomes?
+excerpt: What will it take to transform data and technology into improved development outcomes?
 thumbnail: assets/featured-images/dadarev.png
 thumbnail-fid: "6115"